ericoporto/ags-manual-wiki/Character.md

     bool Character.Clickable

-Gets/sets whether the character is recognised as something which the player can interact with.
+Gets/sets whether the character is recognized as something which the player can interact with.
 This allows you to modify the "Clickable" property set initially in the Editor.

 If you set this to *true* then the player can look at, speak to, and so on the character (as with the old Sierra games).
-If you set this to *false*, then if the player clicks on the character it will activate whatever is behind them (as with the old Lucasarts games).
+If you set this to *false*, then if the player clicks on the character it will activate whatever is behind them (as with the old LucasArts games).

 Example: